 With about 63% of Australians commuting by car, only 10% by public transport and 5% by foot or bike, there’s a lot of work to be done to encourage car-free living in our major cities.
 There are some positive moves: Melbourne is considering following Barcelona’s superblocks example to prioritise cycling and walking over cars.
 This would free up valuable space for public use, with 61% of Melbourne’s grid currently taken up by roads and parking.

-Sydney is also beginning to embrace car-free spaces, with the development of the Inner West GreenWay beginning soon.
-The 5.8 kilometre car-free corridor will feature walking and bike paths as well as open public spaces and connections to existing popular trails.
+Sydney is also beginning to embrace car-free spaces, with the development of the Inner West GreenWay.
+The 5.8 kilometre car-free corridor features walking and bike paths as well as open public spaces and connections to existing popular trails.

 At an individual level, we’re seeing a trend towards a model of access over ownership when it comes to cars.
 Membership of car-sharing services in Australia is rapidly increasing as more people turn away from car ownership.
-Car Next Door’s membership has grown nearly 100% throughout 2018, now sitting at over 106,000.
+Car Next Door’s membership has grown over 50% throughout 2019, now sitting at over 165,000.

 Having easy access to cars through car-sharing makes living without a car possible.
 Most Car Next Door members only drive once every 3 months or less, choosing more sustainable modes of transport the majority of time and only driving when they really need to.
 Convenient access to cars through car-sharing, along with continued investment in public transport and cycling infrastructure, will see fewer cars on our streets and more space available for healthier and less polluting activities.